-    When considering cost-saving initiatives, HR team leaders and business owners must weigh the potential cost savings with employee experience.
+When considering cost-saving initiatives, HR team leaders and business owners must weigh the potential cost savings with the employee experience.
 If the employee experience dips, employees may look elsewhere for employment.
 Even worse, they may become disengaged and less productive.
-You also want to ensure your cost-saving initiatives have as little impact on revenue as possible.
+You also want to ensure your cost-saving ideas have as little impact on revenue as possible.

-    When looking to cut costs, you first want to make sure you have a strategy and act deliberately.
-Often times, business owners simply start cutting haphazardly without thinking about the repercussions.
+Oftentimes, business owners simply start cutting haphazardly without thinking about the repercussions.

 By creating a cost-saving strategy that aligns with your company goals, you can ensure you have a smooth process.
 Creating and implementing such a strategy in coordination with your HR team helps to keep the message clear that your intention is to save money without harming the employee experience.
 This has the added benefit of keeping HR lean by letting your HR department know what costs are unnecessary.

 Optimizing employee retention is another effective cost-cutting strategy that can improve your bottom line.

 At the current annual turnover rate, the average 100-person company in America should expect up to $2.6 million per year in turnover and replacement costs.
 That validates what many business owners and HR teams feel — turnover is frustrating but also highly costly for the business.

 Reducing turnover is one way to cut costs.
 Your business can increase retention without decreasing the productivity of your employees by introducing employee engagement programs.
 These might include:

 Increasing employee engagement not only helps retention but contributes to growing the bottom line through increased productivity.

 Also, maximizing employee retention helps you get through a hiring freeze when people simply aren't filling job openings.
 The more employees you can hold onto, the better you can overcome those periods when hiring becomes challenging.